 Make sure you highlight all the gaps in your introduction and state what approach you will use to fill them in your dissertation in order to finish it off like a boss.

 You should devote the most time and effort to this section since it is the most important part of your dissertation.
-We are going into the deep end, so fasten your seatbelts.
-As we will explain shortly, each of your sources will benefit from the explanations we will provide.

 An overview of the sources